Sanjay-Shr/DevOps_Challenge/README.md

 - Faced an error during creation and will troubleshoot it tomorrow.
 - Learned how KIND uses YAML configs to define cluster topology.
 - Next step: fix the error and successfully create the multi-node cluster.

+### Day 65 – KIND Cluster Creation and Minikube Setup

+- Fixed KIND cluster issue by resetting Docker and recreating the config file.
+- Successfully created a multi-node cluster and verified it with kubectl commands.
+- Installed required packages and downloaded Minikube on my system.
+- Faced a version error and resolved it using docker context use default.
+- Compared KIND and Minikube to understand different Kubernetes setups.
+- Next step: Deploy sample workloads on both environments.

 ---

 ## How to Use This Repo